 Plus, of course, for renting cars – many people today are happy to leave Istanbul for the nearest suburbs, Yalova and Edirne.
-Or even go much further – in the same Cappadocia in December it is not at all as cold as many people think.
+Or even go much further – the same Cappadocia in December is not as cold as many people think.

 We offer details and are ready to share them!

 Weather in Istanbul on New Year’s Day

 By and large, it does not differ much from what is at this time, for example, in Paris.
 That is, there is no need to wait for severe frosts.
 But rains in Istanbul in January are a regular occurrence.